chainguard-dev/melange/docs/BUILD-FILE.md

 Details about the particular package that will be used to find and use it.

 ### name
 Unique name for the package.
-For example:
+Convention is to use the same name as the YAML file without extension.
+This is what people will search for, so it's a good idea to keep it consistent with how the package is named in other distributions. for example:
 ```
 name: python-3.10
 ```